PaulskPt/Presto_MQTT_multi_topic_subscriber/README.md

 ## How to install?
 ### for the Subscriber device

 Download the latest version of Pimoroni [Presto FW](https://github.com/pimoroni/presto/releases/tag/v0.1.0).
+You have two options: download micropython with filesystem (examples etcetera), filename: "presto-v0.1.0-micropython-with-filesystem.uf2" or without filesystem, filename: "presto-v0.1.0-micropython.uf2".
+Flash the .uf2 file of your choice onto your Presto.
+You can do this easily by bringing the Presto in download mode by pressing and holding the "Boot" button, then pressing and releasing the "reset" button and next releasing the "Boot" button.
+If you did this well a disk (for example D:) will appear in the file manager of your PC.
+There will popup a window with the name (for example) "RP2350 (D:)".
+Now you can copy (for example by "dragging" and "dropping" the downloaded .uf2 file onto the RP2350.

-Flash this firmware onto your Presto.
-This can be done from within the Thonny IDE.
-For this subscriber device, copy the files of this repo from these subfolders [here](https://github.com/PaulskPt/Presto_MQTT_multi_topic_subscriber/tree/main/src/Subscriber) to a folder of your preference, for example:
+Next step, for this subscriber device, copy the files of this repo from these subfolders [here](https://github.com/PaulskPt/Presto_MQTT_multi_topic_subscriber/tree/main/src/Subscriber) to a folder of your preference, for example:
 ```
 C:\<Users>\<User>\Documents\Hardware\Pimoroni\Presto\Micropython\mqtt\
 ```